coniferprod/k4tool/README.md

 # k4tool

-Patch management utilities for the Kawai K4 synthesizer
+Patch management utilities for the Kawai K4 synthesizer.